DNF – Did Not Finish

 - Review Just What You Read

-This was covered in the prior point, but if you review a DNF you should only review the part that you’ve read.
+This was covered in the prior point, but if you review a DNF you should be able to review the part you read.

 - Got the gist of it?

 Most DNF reviewers will make sure they reach a certain point in a book before reviewing it.
 If they give up within 10 – 50 pages, chances are they won’t do a legitimate review of the book.
 Maybe make a few points on Goodreads.com, but not a drawn out review.
-Yet, when they reach a particular line in the sand that they just can’t cross (see above chart for mine) they feel they can legitimately review that book, having gotten the basics of the novel.
+Yet, when they reach a particular line in the sand that they just can’t cross they feel they can legitimately review that book, having gotten the basics of the novel.

 - DNFing is a Strong Statement